golosegor/pyspark-nested-fields-functions/README.md

                                                                                                     256)))))))
 ```

-With the framework the code above could be simplified to
+With the library the code above could be simplified to

 ```python
 import pyspark.sql.functions as F